Newbold Quarry Park

 Newbold Quarry Park is a nature reserve in Newbold-on-Avon, around 1½ miles north-west of Rugby town centre, Warwickshire, England.
 It consists of a former water-filled quarry surrounded by woodlands and covers an area of 10.50 ha.
 It is managed by the Warwickshire Wildlife Trust on behalf of Rugby Borough Council.

 History

 The site was formerly used to quarry for Blue Lias limestone, in connection with the local cement industry.
 Quarrying at the site was initiated in 1877 by the Newbold Lime & Cement Co.
 Ltd, and several cement kilns operated alongside the quarry.
 Production ended in 1910, started again briefly in 1920, and was abandoned permanently by 1923 after the quarry flooded.
 The plant was dismantled in 1927.

 The derelict quarry was the scene of a tragedy in October 1990 when two local boys aged ten and six drowned after falling into the water, following this, the site was taken over by Rugby Borough Council in 1991 and turned into a nature reserve with improved access, fencing and warning signs.

+Though 6 weeks after 17-year-old Toby Burwell’s disappearance on 20 February, his body was found in the water on 6 April.